Favorite Quote

 "I tell you, we are here on Earth to fart around, and don't let anybody tell you different.”

 Before coming to CHI, Lindsey worked at the Tri-County Health Department on a year-long internship.
-She focused on understanding the impact of electronic vapor products and other substance use issues in youth populations across the Denver metro region.
-She conducted geospatial analyses, assessed chronic disease burden in underserved populations, and developed a passion for data management, visualization, and analysis.
+They focused on understanding the impact of electronic vapor products and other substance use issues in youth populations across the Denver metro region.
+They conducted geospatial analyses, assessed chronic disease burden in underserved populations, and developed a passion for data management, visualization, and analysis.

-Lindsey earned a master’s degree in public health with a concentration in epidemiology from the Colorado School of Public Health at the University of Colorado Anschutz Medical Campus in May 2019.
-She graduated with a bachelor’s degree in biochemistry from Colorado State University in May 2016.
+Lindsey earned a master’s degree in public health with a concentration in epidemiology from the Colorado School of Public Health at the University of Colorado Anschutz Medical Campus and bachelor’s degree in biochemistry from Colorado State University.

 Outside of CHI, Lindsey likes to read, write, travel, and find new places to drink coffee and beer with friends.